LlMrc/chroma-policy/homepage.md

 # Welcome to Chroma Reader

-**Chroma Reader** is your ultimate solution for managing PDF files, taking notes, and playing audio—all in one app.
+*Your ultimate solution for managing PDF files, taking notes, and playing audio—all in one app.
 Designed for readers, students, and professionals, Chroma Reader transforms your PDF experience into something smarter and more productive.

 ---